zshipko/resp-server/README.md

-resp-server — A simple server that speaks RESP
+resp-server — A library for servers that speaks RESP
 -------------------------------------------------------------------------------
 %%VERSION%%

-resp-server is TODO
+resp-server is a library for building servers in OCaml that communicate using the Redis serialization protocol

 resp-server is distributed under the ISC license.